LuckyMo-it/BackEnd-Devlopment/Chapter 3/Readme.md

 then i used dirname() to get directory name `xyz`

 - and used middleware express.static() to tell that i need file from one abover foler ../public

+## I modularized routes using express.Router()

+made different routes and using them in server.js using `express.use('/auth',authRoutes)`